Experiencing and living with depression can be very difficult, but there are tools and strategies that may help.

 - Take some time for self-compassion, self-care and mindfulness- depression can feel worse during more stressful times or when we may be in a particularly negative thinking pattern.
 Mindfulness is a well researched practice that is proven to help regulate our mood and thought patterns.
 Apps like Headspace are really useful and offer guided mindfulness and meditation programmes.
 There are also lots available on YouTube.

 - Talking to someone you trust about how you are feeling may help- this can be difficult at first but it’s important to speak with someone that you trust.
-If you can’t speak to someone close to you, Wellbeing Support Services are here to support.
+If you can’t speak to someone close to you, Wellbeing and Student Support are here to support.
 Mental Health Matters, Samaritans and Shout also have people available to speak to by text or phone 24/7.

 Managing Negative Thoughts